The White Arrivers

 We drive out to the vast expanse of the Evros Delta – the Evros river being the line between the two countries.

 Under the huge skies we stare and breathe in lungfuls of the nature and, as the sun starts to fall, the sound of the beat of the flamingos wings mark their return – no animosity or jaundiced eyes for them: I’m told that the flamingos here fly to the Turkish side of the vast delta to eat (Turkish cuisine obviously more appealing) and then return to Greece to sleep.

 Later a waitress in a local café tells us this was the cave of Polyphemus, the giant Cyclops who imprisoned Odysseus and his men in Homer’s Odyssey.
-The Cyclops was finally blinded by Odysseus and then sat on the sea shore ahead of us, bathing his weeping eye.
+The Cyclops was finally blinded by Odysseus and then sat on the sea shore that had lapped before of us, bathing his weeping eye.

-We take the broken back roads back to Xanthi, through a disorientating thick Thrace countryside, with the sun in our eyes, leaking a copper colour over a sky streaked with clouds.
-Time still almost an abstract concept here.
+We take the broken back roads back to Xanthi, through the disorientating thick Thrace countryside, with the sun in our eyes, leaking a copper colour over a sky, streaked with clouds.
+Time, still, almost an abstract concept here.

 It feels like we are following a line, a thread, of minarets leading us out to the east.

 We follow the great ancient old Roman road – Egnatia Odos – into deepest Thrace.
 Mosques lining the road.
 Agriculture fields flowing away on both sides: a reminder that under the Ottoman Empire, Thrace was known as the ‘bread basket of Constantinople’.